cjstreet/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition.

 Comparing safety rating performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
 Safety ratings is one of the top reasons people purchase a specific car.
-Cars must pass all metric to receive a 5-star rating saftey rating.
+Cars must pass all metrics to receive a 5-star rating saftey rating.

 Key Metrics:
-Automatic emergency braking system - Advanced or Superior Standard-equipment headlights- Good or Acceptable Front and Side impact results
-Likelihood of rollover in collison
+Automatic emergency braking system - Advanced or Superior - dependent variable Standard-equipment headlights- Good or Acceptable - dependent variable Front and Side impact results - dependent variable Likelihood of rollover in collison - dependent variable Safety Star Rating - dependent variable

+Competition Results - independent variable

 Null Hypothesis (Ho): Based on the key safety metrics MechaCar's safety rating is comparable to the competition Alternative Hypothesis (Ha): Based on the key safety metrics, the MechaCar's safety rating is not comparable to the competition.

-What statistical test would you use to test the hypothesis?
-And why?

-What data is needed to run the statistical test?
+The chi-squared statistical test will be used due to the number and categorical variables.
+The chi-squared tests give the difference in categorical frequencies between groups.
+In addition, the two-sample t-test will be used for the continuous variables.
+This test will give the statistical difference between the distribution means from two samples.

+All of the data below from MechaCar and each of the different types of competitors cars will need to be collected.

+- Automatic emergency braking system - Advanced or Superior - categorical variable
+- Standard-equipment headlights- Good or Acceptable - categorical variable
+- Front and Side impact results - continuous variable
+- Likelihood of rollover in collison - continuous variable
+- Safety Star Rating - categorical variable